digideskio/garena.github.io/source/_posts/2015-10-15-memory-leak-caused-by-drawable-in-gingerbread.markdown

 }
 ```

 That means, whenever we want to display the Drawable to a View, the Drawable would keep a strong reference of the View.
-Therefore, even after the Activity or View is destroyed, the Drawable would still keep a strong reference to the View, which may cause the memory leak.
+Therefore, even after the Activity or View is destroyed, the Drawable would still keep a strong reference to the View, which may cause memory leak.

 You may think it is the LRU cache causes the memory leak.
 However, even if we do not use the LRU cache, this memory leak may still happen easily.
 The reason is that Android does have some kind of recycling manager with Drawable component.
 Therefore, when we get the Drawable with the same resource ID at different places, it is very common that Android would return the same instance of Drawable in order to optimize the usage of the memory.